agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 Exosome Isolation - Ultracentrifugation
 =======================================

-# Protocol Notes[^1]
+# Protocol Notes [^1]

--   This protocol was modified from: Current Protocols in Cell Biology (2006) 3.22.1-3.22.29.
+-   This protocol was originally modified from Thery2006.
 In 2013 updated to match methods in Laesser2012a.

 -   This protocol is suitable for serum, BALF, and most other biological fluids.

 -   If used in medium, FCS must be exosome free.
-FCS can be replaced with insulin-transferrin-sodium-selenite supplement or BSA (1% w/v) if desired (Thery et al. 2002)
+FCS can be replaced with insulin-transferrin-sodium-selenite supplement or BSA (1% w/v) if desired (Thery2002)

 -   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.